iwantmyhatback/network-snitch/README.md

 # Network Snitch

 <br>
-This repo is designed to automate the setup process for creation of a discrete device (Rapsberry Pi Zero) that can be deployed on any internal network and it will call back to the owner.
+This repo is designed to automate the setup process for creation of a device (Rapsberry Pi Zero) that can be deployed on any internal network and it will call back to the owner.
 The device can easily be powered by a USB port on the router and the scripts were designed to use a wired connection through a microUSB-to-ethernet adaper (circumventing credential requirements).
 <br>